maudgrol/deepdiva/README.md

 ## Feature extraction

-We extracted both mel-frequency cepstral coefficients (MFCC) and mel-scaled power spectrograms as features to experiment with LSTM and Convolutional Neural Network architectures respectively.
+We extracted both mel-frequency cepstral coefficients (MFCC) and mel-scaled spectrograms as features to experiment with LSTM and Convolutional Neural Network architectures respectively.

 ### Mel-frequency cepstral coefficients